OWI-Lab/sep005-io-ashes/README.md

 ----------------
-This package was developed within the framework of the ETF Project [Belfloat](https://www.owi-lab.be/bel-float) and the VLAIO DBC SBO [FOOS] (https://www.bluecluster.be/projecten/foos)
+This package was developed within the framework of the ETF Project [Belfloat](https://www.owi-lab.be/bel-float) and the VLAIO DBC SBO [FOOS](https://www.bluecluster.be/projecten/foos).